My clients have saved over $500,000.00 (five hundred thousand dollars) in real estate commissions in just two years!

 How is this possible?
 Because Realtors charge far too much.
 Why would you pay full price when you can have a real estate attorney perform all the same services (plus provide legal counsel) for less than a Realtor?

 Don’t Get Ambushed

 Most buyers find the house they want to buy without a Realtor but end up paying for one anyhow.
 “DIY” buyers are often the most savvy buyers and often think that they can save money by dealing directly with the listing agent.
 However, the typical Realtor’s listing contract entitles the seller’s Realtor to collect the full commission when DIY buyers are involved.
 Instead of saving money, most DIY buyers end up forfeiting their right to obtain their own representation and forfeiting their right to negotiate the buyer broker’s fee.
 My service is designed to help consumers avoid these problems and get them the entire buyer brokerage fee.

 I’ve started this service because I’ve had too many clients unfairly forfeit enormous sums of money to Realtors.
 As a consumer protection attorney who has spent his career fighting the corruption in residential real estate, it has been my goal to help clients change this practice one transaction at a time.
 I receive a fair fee for my legal services and it just happens to be far less than what Realtors charge.
 I feel it is important to protect my clients’ interests, especially when it comes to forfeiting thousands of dollars at the closing table.

 I have a flat fee schedule for home buyers and sellers.
-The fees vary depending upon the level of service you desire.
-I only represent residential real estate consumers and I work with a limited number of clients.
-Let’s talk.
+The fees vary depending upon the price of the home – I use a sliding scale for consumers who can’t afford my services.